pehcastro/cardenia-docs/play-2-earn/game-mechanics/citizen.md

 **P2E under development:** We will discuss and plan this step again when the early metaverse processes are complete.
 {% endhint %}

 The 1st part of Cardenia City’s ecosystem are citizens.
 Citizens have a "time" to work.
 The time each citizen can work is defined by its overall rarity.
-Stamina is what makes each citizen able to work harder.
-Each trait rarity has a higher multiplicator of stamina that will give you an advantage in the overall calculation of how much you can work with that citizen.
+“Stamina” is what makes each citizen able to work harder.
+Each trait rarity has higher multipliers of stamina that will give you an advantage in the overall calculation of how much you can work with that citizen.

 Each payday will be calculated by the **total amount of hours worked**.
 More hours worked = more **BUKZ**